 Avocados are the Tom Hanks of fruits and veggies: They can do no wrong.
-They’re beloved by all and universally appealing.
-In the avocado’s case (because we all know why Hanks is great), it’s super delicious to eat (duh), really good for your skin, and even good for your hair.
-Yes, using avocado oil for hair benefits may be the least discussed perk of the fruit, but it’s definitely legit.
+They're beloved by all and universally appealing.
+Avocado oil, specifically, is super high in monounsaturated fatty acids and omegas which are great for your internal, skin, and hair health, has vitamins E, D, and A, and even has chlorophyll which helps "feed the cells throughout your body the nutrients that it needs," says Lois Hines, founder of Tropic Isle Living.
+Yes, you read that correctly, using avocado oil for hair benefits may be the least discussed perk of the fruit, but it's definitely legit.

 Here's how to use avocado oil for hair benefits